Here’s a timeline of the mass shooting in Maine and the hunt for the suspect | KRDO

 By Dakin Andone, CNN

-(CNN) — Eighteen people were killed in a mass shooting at two locations in Lewiston, Maine, Wednesday night, Gov. Janet Mills said – an attack that prompted a manhunt across the region as local, state and federal law enforcement officials search for a gunman.
+(CNN) — Eighteen people were killed in a mass shooting at two locations in Lewiston, Maine, on the night of October 25, Gov. Janet Mills said – an attack that prompted a manhunt across the region as local, state and federal law enforcement officials searched for a gunman.

 After a two-day manhunt, the man authorities identified as the shooter, Robert Card, was found dead Friday evening, apparently from a self-inflicted gunshot wound.
 He was found near the Androscoggin River in the Maine community of Lisbon Falls – some 10 miles from Lewiston – state Public Safety Commissioner Michael Sauschuck told reporters.